-NOTICE OF ANNUAL GENERAL MEETING
+NOTICE OF ANNUAL AND SPECIAL MEETING

-Take notice that the Annual General Meeting (the "Meeting") of the shareholders of TAG Oil Ltd. (the "Company") will be held at Suite 2600, Three Bentall Centre, 595 Burrard Street, Vancouver, British Columbia, on December 12, 2013, at 10:00 a.m.
-(Pacific Time), for the following purposes:
+Take notice that the annual and special meeting of the shareholders (the "Meeting") of TAG Oil Ltd. (the "Company") will be held at Te Raukura - Wharewaka Function Centre located at 15 Jervois Quay, Wellington, 6011, New Zealand, on January 27, 2015, at 3:00 p.m.
+(New Zealand Standard Time), for the following purposes:

-- 1. To receive the consolidated financial statements of the Company for its fiscal year ended March 31, 2013, and the report of the auditors thereon. - 2.
-To fix the number of directors to be elected at the Meeting at five (5) and to elect directors to hold office until the next Annual General Meeting of the Company. - 3.
-To appoint DeVisser Gray LLP as auditor of the Company to hold office until the next Annual General Meeting of the Company and to authorize the directors to fix the remuneration to be paid to the auditor. - 4.
-To consider and, if deemed fit, approve an ordinary resolution ratifying and approving all unallocated options under the Company's share option plan. - 5.
-To consider any permitted amendment to or variation of any matter identified in this Notice of Meeting and to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. To receive the consolidated financial statements of the Company for its fiscal year ended March 31, 2014, and the report of the auditors thereon. - 2.
+To fix the number of directors to be elected at the Meeting at five (5) and to elect directors to hold office until the next shareholders' meeting of the Company. - 3.
+To appoint DeVisser Gray LLP as auditor of the Company to hold office until the next shareholders' meeting of the Company and to authorize the directors to fix the remuneration to be paid to the auditor. - 4.
+To consider and, if deemed fit, approve an ordinary resolution ratifying and approving the Company's Advance Notice Policy. - 5.
+To consider any permitted amendment to or variation of any matter identified in this notice of the Meeting and to transact such other business as may properly come before the Meeting or any adjournment thereof.

-A Management Information Circular ("Information Circular") accompanies and is deemed to form part of this notice of meeting.
+A Management Information Circular ("Information Circular") accompanies and is deemed to form part of this notice of the Meeting.
 The Information Circular contains details of matters to be considered at the Meeting.
 Additional information is also available free of charge on SEDAR at www.sedar.com.